 Professor of Clinical Neurology

-This site aims to bring together information about our research projects in Huntington’s disease (HD) for patients, carriers of the HD gene, carers, families, friends, scientists and health professionals.
+This site aims to bring together information about our research projects in Huntington’s disease (HD) for patients, family members and health professionals.

 Dr Ed Wild, Clinical Lecturer in Neurology in the UCL Huntington’s Disease Research Group, is planning a new study called HD-CSF, and would like to hear your thoughts on the proposal.